 Whether you're just starting out in your fashion and textiles career, want to gain more qualifications, add to your previous experience, or simply broaden your horizons, TAFE NSW offers a wide variety of courses at a number of levels to suit you.
-TAFE courses in the area include Visual Arts, Design Fundamentals, Introduction to Textiles, Applied Fashion Design and Technology, Applied Fashion Design and Merchandising and Pattern Modification with Commercial Patterns.
+TAFE courses in the area include Applied Fashion Design and Technology, Applied Fashion Design and Merchandising, Pattern Modification with Commercial Patterns, Visual Arts, Design Fundamentals, and Introduction to Textiles.